martimfasantos/CustomPOs-for-SLMs/README.md

 ## Training Scripts

-We provide some examples of training config files for the training setups reported in the work.
-The training config is set for 4 NVIDIA RTX A6000 48GB GPUs.
+We provide some examples of training config files for the training setups reported in our work.
+The training config is optimized for 4 NVIDIA RTX A6000 48GB GPUs.
 You may need to adjust `num_processes` and `per_device_train_batch_size` based on your computation environment.

 #### Machine Translation
 * EuroLLM 1.7B: